JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240423/report_analysis_of_districts_cost_analyses_20240423.md

 An often used cost analysis technique by school districts is to present guesstimated future tax rates covering multiple future years.
 This practice is nonsense.
 Guesstimated future tax rates depend on guesstimated future Total AVs (assessed values) of all district tax area properties in each future year of the tax measure.
-The author has shown (using Algebra) that the only future rates that should be shown, if any, should be based on the current year’s known Total AV.
+The author has shown (using basic Algebra) that the only future rates that should be shown, if any, should be based on the current year’s known Total AV.

 Please see the proof on this link